andrewstapran1543/Ageing-transcriptome-meta-analysis/Project report.md

 ## Credits
-This text prepared by [Daria Kozhevnikova](https://linktoyourprofile/scholar/or/linkedin.com) The Jupiter Notebook for the data analysis prepared by ...
+This text prepared by [Daria Kozhevnikova](https://linktoyourprofile/scholar/or/linkedin.com)

+The Jupiter Notebook for the data analysis prepared by Andrey Stapran

 ## References